Synchronized Aharonov-Bohm Motifs via Engineered Dissipation: Synchronization condition for -symmetric Aharonov-Bohm motifs

+We begin with a single plaquette of $N=4$ spins described by the Hamiltonian { } where the total flux through the plaquette is $\phi = \sum_\square {\phi_\alpha}$ {with $\alpha$ either a single or double index}. {As mentioned previously, we first consider the case where only local spin-dephasing in terms of} the Lindblad operator {$L = \sqrt{\gamma^\mathrm{z}} \Z{1,2}$ acts on the plaquette}; cf. Eq.~(2).

-Because the plaquette is equivalent to a one-dimensional chain, the dynamics can be solved by mapping spin operators to spinless fermions through the Jordan–Wigner transformation.
-The transformed Hamiltonian becomes
+Because the plaquette is equivalent to a one-dimensional chain, the dynamics can be solved by mapping spin operators to spinless fermions through the Jordan–Wigner transformation. {We define our path along the plaquette as $c \to 1 \to (1,2) \to 2 \to c$. } The transformed Hamiltonian becomes { } where {$\bar n = \sum_\alpha n_\alpha = \sum_\alpha c_\alpha^\dagger c_\alpha$} is the total fermion number.
+The fermionic and spin operators satisfy { } {where the sum is over all sites $\beta$ that come before $\alpha$ in the plaquette path.}